GiftedNovaHD/SerpentVAE-public/README.md

 # Future Plans
 - [x] Extend SerpentVAE to the Conditional VAE case where the context from previous contexts is used as the conditional input - We made this the default for faster training
-- [ ] Add kernels for Forgetful Causal Top-K Attention to support the use of approximate k-nearest neighbour search to speed up attention
+- [ ] Add kernels for Forgetful Causal Top-K Attention to support the use of approximate k-nearest neighbour search to speed up attention (ATP more likely to use an upgraded DeepSeek Native Sparse Attention)
 - [ ] Integrate Stochastic Variantal Inference (SVI) to SerpentVAE for better quality
 - [ ] Experiment with other sequence mixers such as DeltaNet which are supposedly more expressive, espescially when eigenvalues can be negative